UMCFS/Rules/MarketplaceRules.md

 13. **If you are shipping something, you must emphasize who covers those costs.** On other platforms, when the cost of an item covers shipping, they say  "$(dollar amount) shipped".
 Else, emphasize that shipping costs are separate.

-14.  **Do not delete listings.** We like to keep records.
-We will know if you delete it, and still have a copy. **If you have sold or traded your item, edit the listing saying SOLD or TRADED.
-If you no longer wish to sell your item, please strike it out and mark as "no longer for sale."**
+14.  **Do not delete completed listings** If you have sold or traded your item, please edit the listing saying **SOLD** or **TRADED** and do not delete.
+If you wish to withdraw your unfilfilled listing entirely, then it is OK to delete.
 <---POST LINE BREAK--->
 ```ini
 [Notes]